shouya/thinking-dumps/lazy/README.md

 ### Evaluation model

-Loli's uses lexical closures to implement lambdas.
-A lambda would store the binding of where it is created.
-When arguments are applied to a lambda, they will be bound on the lambda's parameters, based on the binding it has stored, then body will be executed with such binding.
+Loli uses lexical closures to implement lambdas.
+A lambda would store the binding where it is created.
+When arguments are applied to a lambda, they will be bound on the lambda's parameters, which is based on the binding it stored, then the body will be executed with this binding.

 The term "environment" indicates a global binding in Loli.
 There are two pre-defined environment usable in the source, `empty-env` and `recur-env`.
-The first is completely empty and the second only has [Y combinator](http://en.wikipedia.org/wiki/Fixed-point_combinator#Y_combinator), named `Y`, pre-defined, so you can easily construct recursive programs.
+The first is completely empty and the second only has a [Y combinator](http://en.wikipedia.org/wiki/Fixed-point_combinator#Y_combinator), named `Y`, pre-defined, with which you can easily construct recursive programs.

 ### Compile & Run Loli programs

-**The most complete implemenation of Loli is in `lazy.rkt`!*
+**The most complete implemenation of Loli is in `lazy.rkt`!**

-You need to compile the Loli programs using the `compile` function defined in the languages, for example:
+You need to compile the Loli programs using the `compile` function defined in the source, for example:

 ```racket
 (compile '(+ 1 2))
 ```

-A compiled program is not completely non-readable.
-Actually the compiler is pretty simple; it only does type recognition for tokens and expand the syntatic sugars for lambdas, applications, and ADT defs.
+Fortunately, compiled programs are not completely non-readable.
+Actually what the compiler does is pretty simple; it only recognize the types for the tokens and expand the syntatic sugars for lambdas, applications, and ADT defs.

 Then you need to evaluate the compiled program in an environment.
 Usually you will use `empty-env`, but you can also use